-Level 3 Instruments Valuation Techniques and Significant Inputs Recent third-party investments or pending transactions are considered to be the best evidence for any change in fair value.
+Valuation Techniques and Significant Inputs Recent third-party investments or pending transactions are considered to be the best evidence for any change in fair value.
 When these are not available, the following valuation methodologies are used, as appropriate and available (i) Transactions in similar instruments; (ii) discounted cash flow techniques; (iii) third party appraisals; (iv) binomial option pricing models; and (v) industry multiples and public comparables.

-Debt and Equity Securities Evidence of value in investees includes recent or pending reorganizations (for example, merger proposals, tender offers and debt restructurings) and significant changes in financial metrics, including (i) current financial performance as compared to projected performance; (ii) capitalization rates and multiples; and (iii) market yields implied by transactions of similar or related assets.
+Evidence of value in investees includes recent or pending reorganizations (for example, merger proposals, tender offers and debt restructurings) and significant changes in financial metrics, including (i) current financial performance as compared to projected performance; (ii) capitalization rates and multiples; and (iii) market yields implied by transactions of similar or related assets.

-The tables below present the ranges of significant unobservable inputs used to value the Company's Level 3 assets as of December 31, 2022.
+The tables below present the ranges of significant unobservable inputs used to value the Company's Level 3 assets as of December 31, 2023 and December 31, 2022.
 These ranges do not represent a range of values for any single instrument.
 For example, the lowest discount rate for a particular redeemable convertible preferred stock investment may be appropriate for valuing that specific debt security but may not be appropriate for valuing any other debt securities in this asset class.
 Accordingly, the ranges of inputs presented below do not represent uncertainty in, or possible ranges of, fair value measurements of the Company's Level 3 assets.
+Convertible preferred stocks that were classified as debt securities as of December 31, 2022 are reclassified from debt securities to equity securities as of December 31, 2023 and December 31, 2022.